 Description: The application for all Title IV programs is the Free Application for Federal Student Aid (FAFSA), which collects demographic, income, and asset information from aid applicants and their families.
-The U.S. Department of Education (ED) uses this information to confirm students' general eligibility to receive Title IV funds and calculates an index, called the expected family contribution (EFC), that schools use as one of several factors to determine the amount of financial aid a student may receive during a given award year.
+The U.S. Department of Education (ED) uses this information to confirm students' general eligibility to receive Title IV funds and calculates the Student Aid Index (SAI), which replaced the expected family contribution (EFC) as of the 2024-25 aid year, that schools use as one of several factors to determine the amount of financial aid a student may receive during a given award year.

-The EFC is determined by a need analysis formula established under Title IV of the Higher Education Act (HEA); the formula is called the Federal Methodology (FM).
-Parents of dependent students are expected to provide financial information on the FAFSA and to contribute some amount, if they are able - as determined by the calculation, to the financing of their child's education.
+The SAI is determined by a need analysis formula established under Title IV of the Higher Education Act (HEA) called the Federal Methodology (FM).
+Parents of dependent students are assumed to have a role in financing their child's education and, as such, are expected to provide financial information on the FAFSA.